 command-line tool to download buildpacks and images via your proxy.
 Building an application with an incorrectly configured proxy results in errors such as the following:

-$ pack build sample-app --path samples/apps/java-maven --builder cnbs/sample-builder:jammy
+$ pack build sample-app --path samples/apps/java-maven --builder cnbs/sample-builder:noble

-ERROR: failed to build: failed to fetch builder image 'index.docker.io/cnbs/sample-builder:jammy'
+ERROR: failed to build: failed to fetch builder image 'index.docker.io/cnbs/sample-builder:noble'

 : Error response from daemon: Get "https//registry-1.docker.io/v2/": context deadline exceeded